krzysztofzuraw/blog/blog/2016/2016-02-06-haystack/index1.md

 ---
 title: Django Haystack and Elasticsearch- part two
 date: '2016-02-12T10:20Z'
-slug: '/blog/2016/haystack-elasticsearch-part-two.html'
+slug: '/blog/2016/haystack-elasticsearch-part-two'
 tags:
   - django
   - elasticsearch
   - haystack
-readPrev: '/blog/2016/haystack-elasticsearch-part-one.html'
 ---

 **Hello!
 This is the second part of Django Haystack and Elasticsearch